Honors in Middle East Studies

 - The thesis should be double sided and double spaced.

-- Submit one .pdf copy to the DUS and upload one to the Brown Digital Depository.
+- Submit one hard copy and one .pdf (digital) copy to the DUS, and upload one to the Brown Digital Depository.

 - Include footnotes, not endnotes.